DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Introduction

 \item We propose a framework (See Figure \ref{approach}) that generates GAN-free naturalistic patches that can resemble any predefined pattern, while maintaining high attack success rate under multiple transformations (e.g., clothing creases and wrinkles, random noise, brightness and contrast variations, re-scaling, and rotation, etc.). \item To increase robustness against non-rigid deformations experienced by a printed adversarial patch on a T-shirt and caused by pose changes of a moving person, we develop a Creases Transformation (CT) block that models these non-rigid deformations by compressing the pixels following a randomly selected direction.

 \item We thoroughly examine the performance/attack success rate of the proposed method in terms of mean average precision (mAP) both with and without transformations, and transferability between detectors.
-Our patch achieves an attack success rate of 84.56\% in digital world (INRIA dataset) and 65\% in the physical world when attacking the YOLOv3tiny detector for edge systems.
-We demonstrate the effectiveness of our patch in the digital world, when printed on a paper, and when printed on a T-shirt. \end{itemize}
+Our patch achieves an attack success rate of 82.28\% in the digital world (INRIA dataset) when targeting the YOLOv7 detector and 65\% in the physical world when attacking the YOLOv3tiny detector for edge systems. \end{itemize}